xkcd-2347/guac/cmd/README.md

   - collector/certifier name
   - polling options

+**guacmigrate**

+- what it does: run DB migration
+- options:
+  - ent specific options

 ## Collectors and Certifiers

 These appear both in `guacone` and in `guaccollect`.
 The difference is that